 The Habs are so deeply ingrained in the city’s psyche that tickets can be hard to come by.
-While the majority of regular season seats are sold out before the very first faceoff, the Canadiens organization holds a number of additional individual tickets in reserve, which can be bought throughout the season on the Canadiens' site.
-Failing that, season ticket holders also put unused tickets up for purchase on the team-sanctioned resale site The Vault.
+While most regular season seats are sold out before the very first faceoff, the Canadiens organization holds several additional tickets in reserve.
+On the 15th of each month they release tickets for games the following month (i.e., on November 15 fans will be able to buy tickets for games in December).
+Failing that, season ticket holders also put unused tickets up for purchase on the team’s only sanctioned resale site, the Ticket Vault.

 Jamie O’Meara, blogger

 Jamie O’Meara is a writer for The Montreal Gazette, C2 Montréal, Moment Factory and more.
 He also manages the PR Team at the Just For Laughs Comedy Festival and is the former Editor-in-Chief of alt-weekly newspaper HOUR Magazine.